isomorphisms/economics/miscellany.md

 But let's say you run a composite strategy whose tenth portfolio moments are not obvious.

 How does Blair Hull know if his assessment of his strategy is sane?
 Looks at the statistics. [link]

+## scams and liars

+Some people are on your side.
+Most people are indifferent to you but will be polite to you.
+Some people dislike you personally.
+And then there are evil people who want to murder and cheat whoever falls into their fly trap.

+Here are some screen shots of stock market scammers.

+If you take money from people who produce value at a real job, then you'll never have to work a day in your life.